Crossmint/signer-frames/README.md

 ## Security Considerations

-- This library is for demonstration purposes
+- All cryptographic operations remain client-side - keys are never transmitted to servers
-- The EVM implementation is a placeholder and should be replaced with a proper implementation for production use
+- Key shards should be stored with proper encryption for production use
-- Do not store sensitive private keys in IndexedDB or localStorage in production environments without proper encryption
+- This framework focuses on secure client-side key management rather than server-based key storage
+- For enhanced security, consider implementing additional encryption for stored key shards

 ## License